 In March 2020, schools shut down, and the University of Cologne followed.
 Visits to the astro-lab were cancelled.
 The question the team faced — Alexander Küpper, André Bresges, and I — was not whether to do something but what was actually feasible.

-German distance learning at the time was characterised by worksheet packages delivered to students with minimal interactive contact.
-Only 16% of German students reported being in video conferences with their teachers; 30% reported no contact at all since the initial shutdown.
+The project article cited a German pandemic survey in which 16% of the sampled students reported video conferences with teachers and 30% reported no contact since the initial shutdown.
+Those figures describe that survey and period, not every German learner.
 The infrastructure was not there, the habits were not there, and the expectation that students had the materials and equipment for a physics lab at home was not warranted.

-Modern smartphones contain a remarkable array of sensors: ambient light sensors, accelerometers, gyroscopes, barometers, magnetometers.
+Smartphone models expose different combinations of sensors, which may include ambient light, acceleration, rotation, pressure, and magnetic-field sensors.
 The app phyphox, developed at RWTH Aachen, makes those sensors accessible with a clean interface designed for use in education.
 If the sensor hardware was already in students’ pockets, the lab setup problem became: what household materials can stand in for the rest of the apparatus?

 astro-lab@home: Bringing Science to the Sofa

 The astro-lab@home project adapted the original lab experiments for home use with smartphones and everyday materials.
-The core transit experiment — measuring the dip in light caused by an opaque object passing in front of a lamp — turned out to be reproducible without any specialist equipment.
+The core transit experiment — measuring the dip in light caused by an opaque object passing in front of a lamp—was demonstrated with household equipment and compatible phones.
+The publication is an implementation report, not a multi-site replication study.
 A table lamp, a ball on a string, and a smartphone positioned beneath the lamp gave you the raw data. phyphox recorded the light curve in real time.

 The resulting package was not just an equipment list.
 We developed accompanying materials that explained the physics (why does a transit produce a specific shape of dip rather than a sharp cutoff?), connected the analogy experiment to the real science (how does this scale up to the actual transit photometry done by TESS and Kepler?), and offered scaffolding at different levels of independence.